edgar-perez-vidal/decorations/README.md

    git clone https://github.com/edgar-perez-vidal/decorations.git
    cd decorations
    pip install -e .
-To get started, check out the decorations_tutorial notebook!
+To get started, check out the the tutorial below!
 If you make use of this package, please send over any figures so I can show case it here!